PoS Operators Suffer Low Patronage as Nigerians Withdraw From Other Sources

 Source: Getty Images

-This is contained in a CBN circular released on the bank’s website on Tuesday, and signed by the Acting Director of the Financial Policy and Regulation Department, John S. Onojah.
+The move was contained in a CBN circular released on the bank’s website and signed by the acting director of the Financial Policy and Regulation Department, John S. Onojah.

-Group explains why CBN should halt new ATM withdrawal charges
+SERAP asks CBN to halt new ATM withdrawal charges

-Legit.ng reported that President Bola Tinubu has been urged by the Socio-Economic Rights and Accountability Project (SERAP) to direct Olayemi Cardoso, the governor of the Central Bank of Nigeria (CBN), to stop the increase in fees for Automated Teller Machine (ATM) transactions until the legality of the lawsuit has been resolved.
+Legit.ng earlier reported that President Bola Tinubu was urged by the Socio-Economic Rights and Accountability Project (SERAP) to direct CBN governor, Olayemi Cardoso, to stop the increase in fees for ATM transactions until the legality of the lawsuit had been resolved.

 SERAP claimed that the CBN would be undermining the rule of law and the legal system if it were to impose the rise in ATM fees while the case was still pending in the Federal High Court in Lagos.

-In addition, the civil society organization want the apex bank to halt the rise and await the resolution of the litigation in an open letter dated March 1, 2025, written by its Deputy Director Kolawole Oluwadare.
+In addition, the civil society organization asked the apex bank to halt the rise and await the resolution of the litigation in an open letter dated March 1, 2025, written by its deputy director Kolawole Oluwadare.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!